Next Upcoming Event

 The goal of the Church is to make disciples of all nations and to present the saints complete in Christ.
 The five-fold ministry of Ephesians 4 governs the Church.
 Church policy is a balance between congregation and eldership authority, emphasizing the final authority of the Church leadership.

-Baptism & The Lord’s Supper
+Baptism & the Lord’s Supper

 The Word of God enjoins on the Church two perpetual ordinances of the Lord Jesus Christ.
-The first, believers water baptism is the outward sign of what God has already done in the individual’s life and is a testimony to all that the person now belongs to Jesus.
-Based on Scripture, believer’s baptism is the public identification with Jesus and is affected in the name of the Father, the Son, and the Holy Spirit.
-The Lord’s Supper is a commemoration of the death of the Lord and is done in remembrance of Him until He comes again; it is a sign of our participation in Him.
-Both institutions are restricted to those who have repented of their sins and believed on the Lord Jesus for salvation.
+The first, believer’s water baptism is the outward sign of what God has already done in the individual’s life and is a testimony to all that the person now belongs to Jesus.
+Based on Scripture, believer’s baptism is by immersion, it is identification with Jesus and is affected in the name of the Father, the Son, and the Holy Spirit.

-Eschatology (End Times)
+Eschatology

-We affirm the bodily, personal, second coming of the Lord Jesus Christ, the resurrection of the saints, the millennium, and the final judgment.
+We affirm the bodily, personal, second coming of the Lord Jesus Christ, the resurrection of the saints, the millennial reign, and the final judgment.
 The final judgment will determine the eternal status of both the saints and the unbelievers, determined by their relationship to Jesus Christ.
 We affirm with the Bible the final state of the new heavens and the new earth.

 Request a Prayer